kallaballa/Neurocid/README.md

 **NOTE:** Because of troubles with different ffmpeg implementations video encoding is not supported on debian/ubuntu. don't forget to use WITHOUT_VIDEOENC

 ### Build
-All dependencies except ffmpeg are included in the repo. if you have problems with the ffmpeg support you may disable video capturing functionality entirely by prefixing make with WITHOUT_VIDEOENC
+if you have problems with the ffmpeg support you may disable video capturing functionality entirely by prefixing make with WITHOUT_VIDEOENC

     git clone https://github.com/kallaballa/Neurocid.git
     cd Neurocid